Alexander Reichenberg

-Aleksander Reichenberg (born June 13, 1992) is a Norwegian professional ice hockey forward currently playing for IK Oskarshamn in the Swedish Hockey League (SHL) and for the Norwegian national team.
+Aleksander Prince Fredrik Ramprecht Reichenberg (13 June 1992 – 5 May 2024) was a Swedish-Norwegian professional ice hockey player who played as a forward.
+At international level, he represented the Norwegian national team.

-Playing career
+Club career

 While born in Mora, Sweden, Reichenberg began his professional career with hometown club, Lillehammer IK in the GET-ligaen (GET) during the 2008–09 season.

 After playing two seasons with rival club Storhamar Ishockey and moving abroad for the 2017–18 season with HC Sparta Praha of the Czech Extraliga (ELH), Reichenberg returned to Lillehammer on 1 September 2018.

 In the 2018–19 season, Reichenberg compiled 12 points in just 10 games with Lillehammer before leaving on loan for the remainder of the season to join Swedish outfit, Färjestad BK of the SHL, on 16 December 2018.
 In a top 9 role, he added 4 goals and 7 points in 27 regular season games.
 In 9 playoff games, Reichenberg added 1 goal to help reach the semi-finals.

 On 17 June 2019, Reichenberg opted to continue playing in the SHL, agreeing to a one-year contract with newly promoted club, IK Oskarshamn, for their maiden season in the top tier.